DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 **Security Risks**: [CWE-285](https://cwe.mitre.org/data/definitions/285.html)

-This section provides information on using DevExpress controls in web applications that implement authorization and access control.
+This section contains information on how to use DevExpress controls in web applications that implement authorization and access control.
 The following features are considered:

 - [3.1.
 Using Authorization Attributes](#31-using-authorization-attributes)
 - [3.2.
 Reporting](#32-reporting)